-With the GZ1500s, that overhead sound will be simulated by the Dolby Atmos processing technology and the effect is likely to be less impressive, but not necessarily bad.
+With the GZ1500s, that overhead sound is simulated by the Dolby Atmos processing technology and the effect is likely to be less impressive, but not necessarily bad.

 Picture quality should be similar.
 The GZ1500 has the new HCX Pro processor for accurate colours and precise detail, as well as support for HDR10+ and Dolby Vision.

-As with all four of Panasonic's 2019 OLED ranges, the GZ1500s will be available in 65 and 55 inches.
+As with all four of Panasonic's 2019 OLED ranges, the GZ1500s are available in 65 and 55 inches.
 The range is exclusive to John Lewis.

 Panasonic GZ1000 OLED

 Panasonic doubled its OLED output in 2019 from two ranges to four.
-The GZ100s are in the bottom half of the four when it comes to specs, which is hopefully reflected in the price, too.
-The GZ1000s, along with the GZ950s, could be affordable OLEDs; even at launch.
+The GZ100s are in the bottom half of the four when it comes to specs.

 Dolby Atmos is supported, so the audio should have a 360-degree feel, with sound seeming to come from overhead, but the GZ1000s don't have upward firing speakers or a sound bar integrated below the screen.

 This could mean the TVs in this range have inferior sound, but we've tested plenty of TVs without sound bar bases that got five stars in our audio tests, so it's not necessarily a sign of low quality.